 And it’s not just important for humankind, but for all of the species that depend on the night sky, too.
 From birds that use the stars as their natural compass to insects that are highly sensitive to light all the way to the mating cycle of certain species – the night sky holds a primordial and deeply rooted connection to many living things.
 Our circadian rhythm is even affected by light pollution coming out of our handheld devices – the consequences of which have been proven to throw our biological and hormonal clocks off-balance.

 Taking all of this into consideration, it’s easier for us to take a step back and appreciate what it means to turn off the lights.
-During Earth Hour, we are forced to get out of our technological selves, and try to see and feel our surroundings with our senses rather than our reason.
+During Earth Hour, we are forced to get out of our technological selves and try to see and feel our surroundings with our senses rather than our reason.
 Suddenly, we realize how easy it is to exist without our phones and our constant need for connection and distraction.
 We might even realize how addicted we are to our devices.

 Turning everything off allows us as humans to connect the old fashioned way – through conversation and eye contact.

 Even though the rest of the world will only be turning the lights off for an hour, here in the Galapagos Islands, Earth Hour is an everyday thing.
-Onboard the Santa Cruz II cruise, away from the few urban centres that exist on the islands, you will be able to have the luxury of a light-free night sky.
+Onboard the Santa Cruz II cruise, away from the few urban centers that exist on the islands, you will be able to have the luxury of a light-free night sky.
 If the weather allows for it, we recommend you take part in our nightly stargazing activities.
 Keep in mind that the Galapagos is located at the equator, which means we are able to see both the northern and southern hemisphere constellations simultaneously.

 Aided by our specialized Stellarium software, our guides are able to spot the most interesting objects in the sky.
-A briefing prior to our stargazing activity will take place inside a dimly light room, so as to keep our irises wide open and allow us to see the night sky with greater clarity.
+A briefing prior to our stargazing activity will take place inside a dimly lightroom, so as to keep our irises wide open and allow us to see the night sky with greater clarity.
 Once separated into small groups on the deck, our guides will use green laser beams to make it easier to spot celestial objects across the vast and starry nights in Galapagos.

 Feel free to check out our Galapagos Tours and enjoy the true meaning of this privilege – a night full of stars, away from the hustle and bustle of the world!